dustinrue/ControlPlane/README.md

 What is ControlPlane
 --------------------

 ControlPlane, a fork of MarcoPolo, brings context-senstive awareness to OS X.  With ControlPlane you can intelligently reconfigure your Mac or perform any number of actions based on input from a wide array of evidence sources including but not limited to available WiFi networks, connected monitors, connected and nearby bluetooth devices, currently running apps and other configurable sources.
+You will find a full feature list at <http://controlplane.dustinrue.com/feature-list>.

 How ControlPlane Works
 ----------------------